google/recki-ct/doc/5_phi_resolving.md

         }
         return $x1;

     For the trivial case here, that's the obvious course to do.
 But with complex functions, this can get extremely expensive.
-It also can result in a combinatoral explosion of operations which would make this technique unrealistic for complex code.
+It also can result in a combinatorial explosion of operations which would make this technique unrealistic for complex code.

-2. Using A Varient
+2. Using A Variant

-    Since the result is mixed, we could replace each variable with a varient (zval) which stores the current type information in a single struct with the value in a union.
+    Since the result is mixed, we could replace each variable with a variant (zval) which stores the current type information in a single struct with the value in a union.
 This is actually how PHP internally represents values.

     The problem with this, is that it requires calling functions to do any operation.
 So adding two numbers goes from a single CPU operation to a full blown function call.
-It also requires promoting other interacting variables to varients as well.
+It also requires promoting other interacting variables to variants as well.

     This will kill the majority of the optimizations that we can gain, so it should be used lightly.